-Except on new construction or where markings do not exist, prepare and keep a written record, striping log, of the existing pavement markings locations, and furnish a copy to the Engineer at least 15 days prior to removing, covering, or obliterating the markings.
+Except on new construction or where markings do not exist, prepare and keep a written record of the existing pavement markings locations, and furnish a copy to the Engineer before removing or obliterating the markings.

 Apply temporary striping when any course of a new pavement is to be driven over by the public, including patching, milling, leveling, and wedging courses, except when existing centerline markings are plainly visible and not obscured.
 Install the pavement marking material for centerlines and lane lines every day before sunset that day.
 The Department will defer installation of edgeline markings until all shoulder paving is complete, except on Interstate and Parkway roads or when the Contract specifies otherwise.
 When rain or other unavoidable occurrences prevent marking before sunset, mark the pavement as soon as conditions permit.
 Locate no passing zones as the Engineer directs.